JimKnopfIoT/Spectrometer-fixture-and-Ulbricht-Sphere/README.md

 BaSO4 looks like powder.
 To apply it to the surface, you have to liquefy it and bind it so that it adheres to the surface.
 I tried the mixture reccomended by Les Wright but it dried poorly, cracked after drying, and did not adhere to the surface properly.
 It crumbled.

+I prepared the second Sphere before painting with adhesive primer.
 I then used a mixture from "Kremer Pigmente, Germany".
 It's also BaSO4, they called it Blanc Fix.
-Instead of PVA glue they used something called Klucel(TM) G (Hydroxypropylcellulose) and also demineralised water.
+Instead of PVA glue they use something called Klucel(TM) G (Hydroxypropylcellulose) and also demineralised water.
 This mixture adhered much better to the surface.
 After some trials i used a paintbrush to apply the mixture to the surface and the cut surface.

 <p align="center">
 <img src="Sphere1.png" width="250">